Dementia can have a big impact on a person’s behaviour. It can make them feel anxious, lost, confused and frustrated.

 If you think they're bored, try engaging them in an activity they enjoy, such as listening to music.
 Most people with dementia feel anxious at some point and will need to be reassured of your love and support.
-If you're concerned about the medication the person you care for is taking, contact their GP for advice.
+If you're concerned about the medicine the person you care for is taking, contact their GP for advice.

-People with dementia may exhibit aggression
+People with dementia may be aggressive

 There are many causes of aggressive behaviour in dementia, including: